Paladin Crafting Guide

 - Equality - Priority = HIGH: Equality is a crucial card that functions as Paladin's primary form of board clear.
-In combinations with Consecration, Wild Pyromancer, or Muster for Battle, it can clear even the largest of boards.
+In combinations with Consecration, Wild Pyromancer, or Avenging Wrath, it can clear even the largest of boards.
 Control Paladin decks usually play two copies, although you can get away with one, or none, in more Midrange, or Aggro style decks.

 - Spikeridged Steed - Priority = MEDIUM: Spikeridged Steed is a strong card that can fit in all Paladin decks.
 Due to the huge boost in Health, it is best when used on powerful minions, however it is still very solid when used on even the weakest minions.
 Despite its strength, only one copy of the card is usually necessary due to the high Mana cost.